redhat-openstack/infrared/README.rst

 InfraRed will read dynamic topology by following the next steps:
  #.
 Split the topology value with ','.
  #.
 Split each node with '_' and get pair (number, role).
-For every pair look for the topology folder (configured in the infrared.cfg file) for the appropriate mini file (controller.yml, compute.yml, etc).
+For every pair
+    look for the topology folder (configured in the infrared.cfg file) for the appropriate mini file (controller.yaml, compute.yaml, etc).
 Load the role the defined number of times into the settings.

-  .. note:: The default search path for topology files is ``settings/provivisioner/<TYPE, ie virsh>/topology``.
+    .. note:: The default search path for topology files is ``settings/provivisioner/topology``.
 Users can add their own topology roles there and reference them on runtime

 Add new Plugins